Osama bin Laden's son Hamza is dead: US media, officials | The China Post

 Reports of his death were first carried by NBC News and The New York Times.
 US President Donald Trump later declined to confirm or deny the reports, saying only: “I don’t want to comment on it.”

 It was not clear where or when Hamza died.
-But the Times reported the US played a role in the operation, and that the hit took place in the past two years.
+But the Times reported the US played a role in the operation, and that it took place in the past two years.
 That account has not been verified.

 Read more: Hamza bin Laden: Al Qaeda poster boy